jjh13/sisl/README.md

 Using SISL in Your Projects
 ====
-SISL is header only, thus all one needs to ensure is that the Eigen and SISL include files can be found by the compiler.
+SISL is header only, thus all one needs to do, is to ensure that the Eigen and SISL include files can be found by the compiler.
 For GCC this may look something like
 ```
-gcc {input files .c} -I./path/containing/sisl -I./path/containing/eigen -o output
+gcc {input files .c} -I./path/containing/sisl -I./path/containing/eigen -o output -std=c++11
 ```